-SHARP

-Sir, we are 100 percent behind the Geneva Convention and the importance of it.
+GEN. SHARP: Sir, we are 100 percent behind the Geneva Convention and the importance of it.

+SEN. DODD: Thank you.
 Mr. Chairman, thank you.

-Thank you very much, Senator Dodd.

-On this issue as well as on earlier ones, if you would clarify for the record any further research you have on the counsel's memo, it is an important point, and we appreciate your underlining it.
+SEN. LUGAR: Thank you very much, Senator Dodd.
+On this issue, as well as an earlier one, if you would clarify for the record any further research you have on the Council's memo.
+It is an important point, and we appreciate your underlining that.

-Senator Coleman?
+Senator Coleman.

-And, gentlemen, thank you for being with us today.
-These are challenging times and we appreciate your efforts.
+SEN. NORM COLEMAN (R-MN): Thank you, Mr. Chairman.
+And gentlemen, thank you for being with us today.
+These are challenging times.
+And we appreciate your efforts.

-There has been a lot of discussion about the course we're on and changing course.
-General Sharp, I think you described the approach that I'd like to see.
+There's been a lot of discussion about the course we're on and changing course.
+I think -- General Sharp, I think you described the approach that I'd like to see.
 It's not about changing course.
-We need to stay on course with the transition in June 30th, we need to stay on course with elections at the end of the year, the start of the next year.
-But we have to continue I think -- these are your words -- continually reassess based on the circumstances on the ground.
+We need to stay on course with the transition and June 30th.
+We need to stay on course with elections at the end of the year, the start of the next year.
+But we have to continually -- 1 think these are your words -- continually reassess, based on the circumstances on the ground.

-Let me first just raise the issue of security.
-Obviously you're aware of the tragic killing of President Salim yesterday.
-Can you talk to me a little bit about security then for folks on the governing council, American officials?
-Does that incident cause us to reassess circumstances on the ground and to change our course of conduct?
+Let me first just raise the issue of security; obviously the tragic killing of President Saleem yesterday.
+Can you talk to me a little bit about security?
+Then for folks in the Governing Council, American officials, are we -- does that incident cause us to reassess circumstances on the ground and to change our course of conduct?

-Senator, Iraq is a dangerous place.
-I mean, I visited in late October and was staying in Al Rashid Hotel.
-And we were rocketed.
-And one American was killed and four Americans and one Brit were seriously wounded.
+MR. WOLFOWITZ: Senator, Iraq is a dangerous place.
+I mean, I visited in late October and was staying in the Al Rashid Hotel, and we were rocketed.
+One American was killed and four Americans and one Brit were seriously wounded.
 It's going to keep happening.